 7. Nightlife:

-- Bars and Clubs: Experience the vibrant nightlife in areas like Marina and Stampace, with a variety of bars, clubs, and live music venues.
+- Bars and Clubs: Experience the vibrant nightlife in areas like Marina and Stampace.
+These areas offer a variety of bars, clubs, and live music venues.

 - Piazza Yenne: A lively square with numerous cafes and bars, perfect for an evening out.